ibm-cloud-docs/vpc/fl-using.md

 * The subnet that the virtual server instance is attached to might have its own flow log collector.
 * The VPC that the subnet is part of might have its own flow log collector.

 If an overlap exists, the most targeted flow log collector takes precedence.
-This precedence is important because each flow log collector might log to a different COS bucket, and where flow log data is stored, can change over the lifetime of a virtual server instance.
+This precedence is important because each flow log collector might log to a different {{site.data.keyword.cos_short}} bucket, and where flow log data is stored, can change over the lifetime of a virtual server instance.

 ## Getting started
 {: #fl-getting-started}